oist/Usiigaci/README.md

 ## Future work
 ### Mask R-CNN segmentation
-- [ ] Add a function to save only the best model weight during training (save on storage)
+- [ ] Add a function to save only the best model weight during training
-- [ ] Add a function to compute F1 score, Jaccard index, Accurady, Precision during validation step of the training
+- [ ] Add a function to compute F1 score, Jaccard index, Accurady, Precision to a test dataset after training
 - [ ] pretrain model weights for DIC microscopy.
 - [ ] pretrain model weights for recognition of nucleus
 - [ ] add bounding box as an output format (overlay over original image)